floeplala/daikin-mqtt/README.md

 - Support for multiple airconditioners (although I have only one myself)
 - Support for fan speed and fan direction (I have no need for setting this through mqtt)
 - Support for retained messages
+- More knowledge of the modes: the purpose of mode 1 and 5?